coucounco/laravel-acl/README.md

 #### 4.2) Update the group model

 Add the `GroupAcl` trait in your Group model.
+You also need to add the relationship to the `User` model

 ```
 namespace App\Models;